Digital-Identity-Labs/smee_view/README.md

 * Aspects can be extracted from individual `Smee.Entity` or `Smee.Metadata` structs, lists of them, or even other aspects.
 * Aspects are extracted as either lists or as lists in maps, associated with entity IDs.
-* Filters and tools are provided for handling aspects such as logos or multilingual text
+* Filters and tools are provided for handling aspects such as logos or multilingual text, and for checking commonly used entity attributes.

 ## Overview